 Visible leadership is a key to the delivery of the quality and safety agenda.

-During the year, members of the Quality and Safety Committee undertook visits to wards of the following hospitals:
+During the year, members of the Quality and Safety Committee undertook visits to the following clinical areas:

 - Singleton Hospital (June 2017).
 Ward 2. - Neath Port Talbot Hospital (August 2017).
-Ward E & Neuro Rehab. - Princess of Wales Hospital (October 2017).
+Ward E & Neuro-Rehabilitation Unit. - Princess of Wales Hospital (October 2017).
 Ward 19 & Ward 20. - Cwmavon Health Centre, Port Talbot (January 2018). - Princess of Wales Hospital (February 2018).
 Ward 8.

-Following these visits feedback was provided to the wards and where necessary action plans put in place.
+Following these visits, feedback was provided to the wards and, where necessary, action plans put in place.
 These visits also provide front-line staff with the opportunity to engage directly with Board members.